rexsimiloluwah/StudyQube/Sorting Algorithms/MERGE SORT/README.md

 <b>HOW DOES MERGE SORT WORK ?</b>

-Merge sort is an efficient and divide and conquer based algorithm.
+Merge sort is an efficient, divide-and-conquer based algorithm.
 The algorithm works by dividing the array into sub-arrays until there is only one element present in each array.
-And these elements are then merged into pairs until the final sorted array is computed.
+And these elements are then merged into pairs recursively until the final sorted array is computed.
 Comparisons between elements in each sub-array are used to organize the elements.
-A major trade-off with the algorithm is space complexity because temporary arrays are going to be created which increases memory usage.
+A major trade-off with the mergesort algorithm is space complexity because temporary arrays are going to be created which increases memory usage.

 <b>PERFORMANCE</b>
 <ul>